sork01/dd2421lab3/cheatsheet.md

 ### Curse of Dimensionality

 The problem is that when the dimensionality increases, the volume of the space increases so fast that the available data become sparse.
+Intuitions in low-dimentionality does not apply in high-dimensions

 ### The Lasso